 Sometimes, I am wondering if in past lives I was an Italian.
 This could be an excuse for my deeply, madly, truly passion for pasta.
 Any kind of pasta.
 Any time of the day.
 Any time of the year.

 Thus, I couldn’t resist for making one of my favourite recipes; spaghetti alle vongole (or almost spaghetti alle vongole).
 I have cooked the recipe three times.
 The first time an uninvited ingredient caused the damage: the SAND.
-Ok, maybe because I leave in Greece I am familiar with sea, sun and sand but not inside my food.
+Ok, maybe because I live in Greece I am familiar with sea, sun and sand but not inside my food.
 I couldn’t blame anyone but myself since I did not pay the necessary attention during the cleaning procedure of the clams.

 A mistake that I didn’t repeat the second time, I used a toothbrush for their cleaning since the clams had streaks in their shell (I used cockles (kidonia) since I couldn’t find in Thessaloniki any vongole).
 Everything was perfect, I have cooked the most delicious sea food spaghetti I have ever eaten.